Matterhorn Peak, Attempt 1

 Postmortem

-March 11, 5PM: Old Man Winter and I were cruising around all day.
-We actually ended up getting a good amount of vertical in, probably 3,500ft or so.
+March 11, 5PM: We cruised around all day and ended up covering a good amount of vertical - probably 3,500ft or so.
 Daniel was never able to join.
 We were feeling pretty good so far and did not think much of the last 2000ft.
 Sun was in full blast so afternoon corn was great.
 When the sun starting going down it firmed up quick.
-Avalanche risk was relatively low, and no obvious signs of instability.
-No wind.
-We were set for tomorrow.
+Avalanche risk was relatively low and there were no obvious signs of instability.
+We were feeling confident for tomorrow.
 We met Daniel back at the trailhead and drove into Bridgeport where we would be staying for the night.
-We had a big dinner at the Inn and were chatting with the owners.
-We told them what we were up to and their only response was, "you do know that it's daylight savings tomorrow, right?"
-We all looked at each other in disbelief.
-We half laughed, half sighed.
-No, we completely forgot.
-Just lost an hour of sleep.
-Sounds even more stupid as I write this down but these are the little things that are usually learned the hard way.
+As we consumed a big dinner and started chatting with the owners we told them the plan and their only response was, "you do know that it is daylight savings tomorrow, right?"
+We all looked at each other in disbelief, half laughing, half sighing.
+No, we completely forgot and just lost an hour of sleep.
+It sounds even more stupid as I write this down but these are the little things that are usually learned the hard way.